10-Day, 100-Hour Certification

 The roots of yoga, what sustains this path, the sacred and ancient texts that speak to us about the Self, the mind, and the qualities, are for me untouchable and a tremendous source of wisdom for leading a life of well-being and communion with the Divine.

-Regarding asanas, perhaps the most popular aspect of yoga in the West, I have a lot of comments, changes, and adjustments based on our current understanding of biomechanics, anatomy, the spinal column, and so on.
-The ancient masters didn't have access to as much information, nor did they live in today's society.
 They didn't spend their lives sitting in chairs from the age of 4 until university and for the rest of their days in office jobs.
 Our bodies and customs are nothing like those of the Hindus.
 As contemporary yoga teachers, we need to refresh and renew our knowledge, have the mental flexibility to make changes, and perhaps say no to certain postures that are of no benefit.
 Challenge and discernment are two things that come naturally to me.

 I am a mother, wife, yogini, surfer, and in recent years, I have taken up tennis.
 Anything but sedentary.
 Restless and active.
 Yoga has taught me a lot about serenity and calm, two adjectives that didn't fit my main mold.
 The beauty lies in transforming ourselves, growing, and illuminating our lives and the lives of our loved ones with that clear and distinct light that comes when you commit to yoga.
 Yoga is a faithful companion throughout life.
 I love sharing it, my students have always been my great teachers and my greatest inspiration.
 Hari OM.